mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

                 priority=0,
                 optional=True,
                 capture_locals: typing.Iterable[str] = tuple(),
+                inline=False,
                 ):

-            Exchanges the used iterator for a for loop The attached expression should return the new iterator.
+            Exchanges the used iterator for e.g. for loop The attached expression should return the new iterator.
             It gets the previous iterator as an argument
             :param access_str: the function access str